openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

   - CEL validations and o/library-go will enforce that both `.spec.tls.certificate` and `.spec.tls.externalCertificate`
     are not specified on the route.

-- `ValidateHostUpdate()` will be updated to introduce a new check on the usage of `.spec.tls.externalCertificate`
-  - User will not allowed to update `spec.host` or `spec.subDomain` when `externalCertificate` is non-empty.
-This is because if all the below conditions are satisfied, we cannot validate point 3 as we don't have the older state of the secret referenced in `externalCertificate`.
-    1. If the user does not have `update` permission on `custom-host` sub-resource
-    2. If the user does not have `create` permission on `custom-host` sub-resource
-    3. The user has not updated `spec.host` or `spec.subDomain`, but has updated the contents of the secret referenced in `spec.tls.externalCertificate`

 The router being an edge component, from a security standpoint is more prone to being compromised.
 In order to avoid providing the router with escalated privileges to read all secrets, the router will implement a single item list/watch for secrets (secret monitor).